NTIA/if77-gierhart-johnson/README.md

 * atoa.in: Sample input file for ATA.
 Run with: `ata.exe < atoa.in > atoa.out`
 * atoa.out: Sample output file for ATA.
 * cards.txt: Text description of data input cards.

-Extensive comparisons of IF-77 predictions with measured data were made, and an atlas of basic transmission loss predictions was generated using the model.

 ## References